wbond/asn1crypto/docs/tutorial.md

 Additionally, it is possible to set the `_map` property to a dict where the keys are bit indexes and the values are unicode string names.
-This allows checking the value of a given bit by a property of the name specified.
+This allows checking the value of a given bit by item access, and the native representation becomes an `OrderedDict` where keys are the unicode strings and values are either `True` or `False`.

 ```python
 from asn1crypto.core import BitString